Powder Coating | Three Things To Consider When Making The Switch From Wet Paint

 For businesses that are looking to build the best products while simultaneously optimizing production and minimizing costs, it’s important to analyze every aspect of your supply chain.
-When it comes to metal fabrication people may not be aware of some of the differences between wet paint and powder coating.
+In the metal fabrication industry, the two most used methods to apply a color finish to metal product surfaces are liquid paint and powder coating.
+When it comes to metal fabrication, people may not be aware of some differences between wet paint and powder coating.
 Both provide color, texture, and durability to a product, but what other factors should you consider when deciding whether to switch from wet paint to powder coating?

 This extra durability also means that the color of the coating will last longer.
-Exposure to sunlight and other elements causes the coating to fade, and wet paint is prone to fading more quickly than powder coating.
-This also affects the rate of corrosion, where powder coating again takes the lead in preventing moisture and other chemicals from eating away at the underlying metal.
+Exposure to sunlight and other elements causes a product’s metal finish to fade.
+Wet paint is prone to fading more quickly than powder coating, also affects the rate of corrosion.
+Powder coating again takes the lead in preventing moisture and other chemicals from eating away at the underlying metal.

-One of the biggest questions we get from our customers when talking about different coating options is regarding cost.
+One of the most frequently asked questions we get from our customers when talking about different coating options is regarding the cost.
 Naturally, when you’re considering switching out some component of your production, you want to know how it’s going to affect your bottom line.
-In general, the cost differential between wet paint and powder coating is relatively small.
+In general, the cost differential to the customer between opting for wet paint and powder coating is relatively small.

 A final thing to consider between wet paint and powder coating is the impact on the environment.
 Wet paint contains Volatile Organic Compounds (VOC’s) that can be toxic if inhaled in large quantities.
 Certain states have regulations against VOC’s which makes it something to be aware of depending on where your products are sold.
 Powder coating, on the other hand, is environmentally friendly with no VOC’s or other solvents used in its production or application.

-Wet paint is able to be applied in very thin coats where powder coating is better suited to thicker coats, is less expensive, and has a slight advantage when it comes to color matching.
-Whichever you choose, it’s up to you.
-If you have questions though or want to better understand how we can work with you to optimize your coating process, please feel free to reach out.
+If you have questions or want to better understand how we can work with you to optimize your coating process, please feel free to reach out.

 Ready for a Free Quote?